 Our model is broadly applicable to all grade levels.
 The emphasis in any Partner School is the “P2 Trifecta”: the importance of relationships, the #OtherPeopleMindset, and the 24 character strengths vocabulary and concepts.

 You can find the Character Strengths Calendar on our Resources page.
 Its purpose is to have a common calendar that all of our Partner Schools nationwide can follow.
-This is really important, as the P2 is more than a “program”, but instead a nationwide movement.
-Having a common calendar allows our Partner Schools to use the same language on social media — as well as share best practices and learn from each other.
+We have two start dates – one in August and one in September.

-We know that schools are on all types of different schedules — and that it’s not feasible for everyone to stick to this exact calendar.
+We know that schools are on all types of different schedules — and that it’s not feasible for everyone to stick to an exact calendar.
 So, if a school can’t start on the exact date, or needs to miss a week, they can make it up elsewhere.
-To help schools do that, we’ve incorporated “make-up” weeks.
+To help schools do that, we’ve incorporated “Spiral Review” weeks.

 All the strengths are equally important.
 Gratitude lasts for two weeks due to the short week for Thanksgiving.